-So in 2005 contacts were made in a tiny village of Mafi Seva (152 kms East from Accra) in the Volta region of Ghana.
+So in 2005 contacts were made in a tiny village of Mafi Seva (152 km East from Accra) in the Volta region of Ghana.
 There, the charity AMURT Ghana had, working together with local people, constructed a reservoir and filtration system providing clean water to 25 villages.
 Other AMURT programmes include a Primary health care centre with midwifery clinic, community health education programmes, sexual health counselling and a pathology lab.
 (The Ghanaian government now runs both of these)

-Emperor Tsamenyi was director of this Primary Care Centre and effective clean water project and immediately was inspired by homeopathy and wanted to learn it as an addition to the health care available for his people.
+Emperor Tsamenyi was director of this Primary Care Centre and effective clean water project and immediately was inspired by homeopathy and wanted to learn about it as an addition to the health care available for his people.

 A few other people were introduced to the then basic remedies in Accra, the capital of Ghana, and after a short course were given a 24 remedy homeopathic kit, donated from Helios pharmacy UK.
 Due to local demand Linda was back the following year to continue the teaching she had started!

 In 2008-9 there was good contact made with the Traditional and Alternative Medicine Directorate of Ghana who have been supportive of the work done by GHP.

-Webinars now enable teaching to be given from anywhere, more or less, and this allows a more in-depth teaching to be received by the students who want it.
+Webinars now more or less, enable teaching to be given from anywhere, and this allows a more in-depth teaching to be received by the students who want it.